Serena Williams overcomes her recent past, beats Maria Sakkari in U.S. Open’s fourth round

 Last week, Williams broke the record for most U.S. Open singles wins when she earned her 102nd.
 Monday, she became the first player with 100 career wins in Arthur Ashe Stadium, built in 1997 as tennis’s largest stage and the beating heart of her home Grand Slam.
 The player with the next most — 77 — is Roger Federer.

-Three more wins there, and Williams will tie the record that matters most: Margaret Court’s 24 major championships.
+Three more wins there, and Williams will tie the record that matters most: Margaret Court’s 24 major singles championships.

 Read more: